tanmayghare/nova/README.md

 ## ⚠️ Disclaimer

-This is experimental software.
+This is experimental educational software provided as-is.
 The authors are not responsible for any consequences of using this software.
 Always review and understand the code before running it, especially when interacting with external services or websites.

-## 🔗 Links

-- [Issues](https://github.com/yourusername/nova/issues) - Report bugs or request features
-- [Discussions](https://github.com/yourusername/nova/discussions) - Community discussions and questions
+**No support, updates, or maintenance will be provided for this project.**